Panera Bread will open, then Hilton Garden Inn. Entryway to Downtown Boise takes shape

-The final phase of a $65 million development at Boise's busiest entryway has begun, with a five-story office building to go up on the vacant northwest corner of 13th and Myrtle streets Downtown.
+The final phase of a $65 million development at Boise's busiest entryway has begun, with a five-story office building to go up on the vacant northeast corner of 13th and Myrtle streets Downtown.

 Panera Bread, with 4,700 square feet of space and a drive-through, is scheduled to open July 6, but may open on the 4th of July if ready early, said David Wali, an executive vice president with Gardner Co., which is developing the project, named Pioneer Crossing.
 The opening date for the Hilton Garden Inn has not been set.